In order to participate in 2019 Commencement, a student-doctor will need to follow these steps:

 - Complete a Graduation Application

-A student who has fulfilled all the academic requirements may be granted the degree Doctor of Osteopathic Medicine (D.O.) provided the student:
+A student-doctor who has fulfilled all the academic requirements may be granted the degree Doctor of Osteopathic Medicine (DO) provided the student-doctor:

 - Has satisfactorily completed all of the curriculum and rotations requirements at an AOA-accredited College of osteopathic medicine including at a minimum the last two years of their education at LUCOM.